Darkwulf183/MainsailOS_Dw3D.img/README.md

 ## Please Download and unzip it.
 Flash it to SD with Raspberry Pi Imager or Rufus.

+IMPORTANT NOTE:
+The image must be extended with the file "wpa_supplicant.conf" in the boot folder to get wifi.
+This file disappears from this folder after the successful setup, as it is copied to the designated position...

 Timelapse and Kiauh pre Installed !!!

 <img align="right" width=250 src="Pictures/Mainsail_Beta_Main.JPG" />